 Do Teeth have to be Removed?

 The majority of the patients seen at Elite Orthodontics are treated on a non-extraction basis; i.e. they do not have to have teeth taken out as part of their orthodontic treatment.
-Our specialist orthodontists use the most innovative techniques and systems in orthodontic braces, advanced clinical methods and state-of-the-art wire technology to ensure that the need for extractions is minimized.
-In our practice, ‘expansion’ and ‘orthopaedic’ techniques are preferred in appropriate cases to avoid the need for removal of teeth.
+Our specialist orthodontists employ the latest in orthodontic braces, advanced clinical methods and state-of-the-art wire technology to ensure that the need for extractions is minimised.
+In our practice, ‘expansion’ and ‘orthopaedic’ techniques are always used in appropriate cases to avoid the need for removal of teeth.

-There are several reasons why teeth may have to be taken out is some orthodontic patients.
+There are several reasons why teeth may have to be taken out in a relatively small minority of orthodontic patients.
 Some of these include:

-- We may need to relieve severe crowding of the teeth- this is especially true when the jaws are very small, or the teeth are very large and/or impacted.
+- Extraction to relieve severe crowding of the teeth particularly when the jaws are very small, or the teeth are very large and/or impacted;

-- You may have more than the normal number of teeth.
+- Extraction because of the presence of more than the normal number of teeth;

-- The teeth may be hopelessly distant from their correct positions.
-It may be very difficult if not impossible to move the teeth to where they should be.
+- Extraction of teeth that are hopelessly distant from their correct positions and are impossible to move to where they should be;

-- We may need to extract very decayed, broken-down or infected teeth that cannot be saved by the general dentist in the long-term.
+- Extraction of very decayed, broken-down or infected teeth that cannot be saved by the general dentist in the long-term;

-- Sometimes we extract baby teeth earlier than normal to encourage their corresponding adult teeth to grow into the correct positions.
+- Extraction of some baby teeth to encourage their corresponding adult teeth grow into their correct positions;

-- We may need to extract some baby teeth to encourage spontaneous and natural alignment of crowded adult teeth.
+- Extraction of some baby teeth to encourage spontaneous and natural alignment of crowded adult teeth;

-- Sometimes we elect to extract side teeth to enable very protruding upper and/or lower teeth be pushed back.
+- Extraction of side teeth to enable very protruding upper and/or lower teeth be pushed back.

-During our treatment planning, each individual case is studied and analysed carefully, taking various factors and circumstances into account.
-This typically also includes the patient’s facial profile as this is an important consideration.
-Only then, is treatment planned based on the specific and unique factors that have created the orthodontic problems in that particular patient.
+Each individual case should be studied and analysed carefully, taking various factors and circumstances including the patient’s facial profile into consideration.
+Only then, treatment should be planned based on the specific and unique factors that have created the orthodontic problems in that particular patient.
 The solution may or may not involve the extraction of teeth.
 In any event, our priority is always to obtain good facial balance and a full attractive smile.

 In all of these cases no space is left behind after teeth are taken out.
-The spaces are either close naturally because other teeth need room to align, and/or the braces will help the closure of spaces in the correct manner.
+The spaces either close naturally because other teeth need more room, and/or braces will help the closure of spaces in the right way.

 Given that it would be the aim of all specialist orthodontists to provide beautiful smiles in beautiful faces, it would seem, from all of this, that one type of treatment would not be appropriate for all.

 Extractions themselves do not cause negative effects on the teeth, jaws or face.
-However, it is poor planning decisions and poor treatment control that may cause those effects.
+However, it is poor planning decisions and poor treatment control which may cause those effects.
 The advice therefore for prospective orthodontic patients and their families would be to make sure that they understand the reasons for all decisions – including extractions – made in relation to their treatment.
 If there is any doubt, we encourage you to seek another professional opinion.

-Whatever the case, when treated by Dr Sarah Good or Dr Pourghadiri, our patients should expect to receive treatment of a superior standard, which not only produces straight teeth, healthy jaw function and a beautiful smile, but which also enhances their self-esteem and confidence in the long-term.
+Whatever the case, when treated by our specialist orthodontists, our patients should expect to receive treatment of a superior standard, which not only produces straight teeth, healthy jaw function and a beautiful smile, but which also enhances their self-esteem and confidence in the long-term.

 Next: How do braces work?